threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### Can Titans be run on PoE?
+### Can the Titan 3node be run on PoE?
 (Power Over Ethernet)

-Titans don't come equipped for PoE.
+Titans don't come equipped for Power Over Ethernet (PoE).
 If you have a NUC based Titan there are some PoE lids that might be compatible.

 ***